Reaction to UK allowing Huawei a role in 5G network

 “A terrible decision.
 This is bad for national security, an insult to our closest friends and a sign that our establishment have been paid off by China.”

+“While Vodafone UK does not use Huawei in its core - the intelligent part of the network - it will now analyse the potential impact of today’s decision on the non-core elements of its network (masts and transmission links).

+“Vodafone UK uses a mix of Huawei, Ericsson and Nokia equipment for its 4G and 5G masts, and we continue to believe that the use of a wide range of equipment vendors is the best way to safeguard the delivery of services to all mobile customers.”

-Reporting by UK bureau, compiled by Andy Bruce
+Reporting by UK bureau and Alex Alper in WASHINGTON, compiled by Andy Bruce